 #1 – “Huh?
 Do I need a Facebook profile to have a business page?”

-YES and No. Technically no, but most of the time it’s acting up, so we recommend a profile and then page underneath the profile.
+YES and No. Technically no, but most of the time it’s acting up, so we recommend a profile and then a page underneath the profile.
 Make your profile under your name (Click for Facebook’s Name Policy) and then a page for your business which will be linked directly to you.
 Your page will be where you provide your company information, name, and contact information as well.
-If you need someone to then create content on that page you can assign them as “content-creators” (keep reading for more information on this).
+If you need someone to create content on that page you can assign them as “content-creators” (keep reading for more information on this).

-A good example of this is an employee that is going to be posting on your page as the company.
+A good example of this is an employee who is going to be posting on your page as the company.
 Don’t make the mistake of spending those hours creating the perfect “profile” under a company name only to get it shut down.

 #2 – Great, Now how do I find my page?

-When looking for your business page when you log in to your profile, there will be either a drop down to the right or on the left.
+When looking for your business page when you log in to your profile, there will be either a drop-down to the right or on the left.
 Facebook feels the need to move everything all the time for some odd reason.
 When in doubt though we have an easy solution!
 No matter what the search bar will never move from the top and there you can search for your page and it will appear.